Appsilon/shiny.semantic/README.md

 ## How to contribute?

-If you want to contribute to this project please submit a regular PR, once you’re done with new feature or bug fix.<br>
+If you want to contribute to this project please submit a regular PR, once you’re done with new feature or bug fix.

 **Changes in documentation**